open-edge-platform/edge-ai-sizing-tool/README.md

 This will ensure that the perf_events functionality remains enabled across system reboots.

+### 2. Tool Crashes or Stops Unexpectedly
+If you experience frequent crashes or the tool stops working unexpectedly, try enabling Resizable BAR first under BIOS setting.
+Add commentMore actions

+#### Enable Resizable BAR

+#### 1. **Enter BIOS/UEFI Setup**:
+Restart your computer.
+Press the appropriate key during startup to enter BIOS menu (usually F2, DEL, F10, or F12, depending on your motherboard)

+#### 2. **Enable Resizable BAR Setting**:
+Look for settings related to "Resizable BAR" or "Re-Size BAR Support".
+These settings are typically found under sections like "Advanced","PCI Subsystem Settings" or "PCI Configuration".
+Set the option to "Enabled" for Resizable Bar.

+#### 3. **Save and Exit**:
+Save your changes and exit BIOS.
+Your system will restart with Resizable BAR enabled.

 ## Limitations

 1. The Ubuntu intel-gpu-tools package does not support Intel Arc B-Series Graphics Cards, resulting in the inability to display GPU utilization metrics.